-Part of the Windham series
+Book in the Windham series

 In addition to eight novels, the Windham family series also includes four novellas, each one a complete story of love triumphing over the odds.
 The Courtship chronicles the early days of Percival and Esther Windham’s romance, while The Duke and His Duchess finds Their Graces five years into marriage, with four little boys underfoot, coin in short supply, familial obligations dragging the couple apart, and Percival’s past coming between them.
 Morgan and Archer takes one character from The Heir, and one from Lady Maggie’s Secret Scandal, and rewards their tenacity and cleverness with true love.
 Jonathan and Amy appeared first in Lady Eve’s Indiscretion, and were such a lovely pair that their story became the last title in the Windham series.

 If you’d like to read more in the Windham series, Douglas: Lord of Heartache is the prequel to the entire family saga, and we catch glimpses of the Windham siblings later in life in The MacGregor’s Lady, which is Grace’s third Scottish Victorian.

 From The Courtship

 Esther Himmelfarb’s cousin Michael pulls her aside at Lady Morrisette’s houseparty to interrogate her regarding prospective brides.
 In the course of their discussion, Esther learns that the man she’s hoping will view her in the same light has departed the premises altogether.

 “You look as tired as I feel.”
 Michael tugged on Esther’s sleeve and led her to a dusty little room full of guns, game bags, and other hunting accoutrements.
 “Are you getting any rest at all?”